hmrc/play-frontend-hmrc/README.md

 ## GOV.UK Rebrand

 GOV.UK rebrand has been introduced with v12.2.0 behind the feature flag.
+As default it is disabled.

 To enable it, just override the feature flag to `true`.